oktadev/okta-blog/_source/_posts/2019-10-17-a-thorough-introduction-to-paseto.md

 ## What is PASETO?

-[PASETO](https://paseto.io) is a new standard (*currently an RFC*) that allows you to create secure and stateless tokens that can be safely shared over the web.
+[PASETO](https://paseto.io) is a new specification (*currently a draft RFC*) that allows you to create secure and stateless tokens that can be safely shared over the web.

 Essentially, PASETO allows you to take JSON data and condense it into a single *token* you can easily share over the internet in a safe, tamperproof way.
 This is useful in a number of different circumstances.